 My mission is to provide a values-centered process for clients to problem solve in the present and plan for the future.
 By focusing on solutions rather than blame, I help clients transition to their next stage of life without the baggage and collateral damage that often comes with an adversarial system.

-I have called Des Moines since birth.
-After graduating from Roosevelt I headed south to Vanderbilt University in Nashville for my undergrad in communication.
+I grew up in Des Moines.
+After graduating from Roosevelt, I headed south to Vanderbilt University in Nashville for my undergrad in communication.
 It was a wonderful four years that made me realize that I am a Midwesterner at heart, so I returned home and worked for the family business for a few years before law school at Drake.
-I have two amazing daughters and two goofy cats.

 So why the name Harmony Law?